Joinmewin/freepp-oauth/readme.md

 1.Purpose
 ========

-This document describes how to integrate JoinMe OAuth with 3rd Party’s Web Application.
+This document describes how to integrate FreePP OAuth with 3rd Party’s Web Application.